kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Container Runtimes

-Container runtimes need to support the new `mount` field, otherwise the feature cannot be used.
-The kubelet will verify if the returned `mountpoint` actually exists on disk to check the feature availability, because Protobuf will strip the field in a backwards compatible way for older runtimes.
-Pods using the new `VolumeSource` combined with a not supported container runtime version will fail to run on the node.
+Container runtimes need to support the new `Mount.image` field, otherwise the feature cannot be used.
+Pods using the new `VolumeSource` combined with a not supported container runtime version will fail to run on the node, because the `Mount.host_path` field is not set for those mounts.

 For security reasons, volume mounts should set the [`noexec`] and `ro` (read-only) options by default.

 ##### Filesystem representation

-Container Runtimes are expected to return a `mountpoint`, which is a single directory containing the unpacked (in case of tarballs) and merged layer files from the image or artifact.
+Container Runtimes are expected to manage a `mountpoint`, which is a single directory containing the unpacked (in case of tarballs) and merged layer files from the image or artifact.
 If an OCI artifact has multiple layers (in the same way as for container images), then the runtime is expected to merge them